 This is something I’ve struggled with most of my life.
 I’ve never liked inconveniencing people, and I don’t like to look ‘stupid.’

-Even when I can’t find something at the store and a sale associate asks if I need help I’ll tell them I’m fine.
+Even when I can’t find something at the store and a sale associate asks if I need help, I’ll tell them I’m fine.
 It’s totally ridiculous!

 I tend to try to fix things myself and that’s a really good trait to have over being helpless all the time, but sometimes you just have to ask for help.
+We all have different talents and skills, there is no shame in not being able to do it all alone.

 Whether the problem is big or small, it’s ok to ask for help when you need it.
 No one is going to judge you.